mmmarinho/ROS2_Tutorial/docs/source/service_servers_and_clients.rst

 Create the package
 ------------------

-We start by creating a package to use the :code:`Service` we first created in :ref:`Services`.
+We start by creating a package to use the :code:`Service` we first created in :ref:`The service file`.

 .. code-block:: console